w3f/polkadot-wiki/docs/kusama-index.md

 sidebar_label: Home
 ---

-Kusama is a "canary network" for Polkadot; an early, unaudited release of the code that is available first and holds real economic value.
+Kusama is a "canary network" for Polkadot; an early release of the code that is available first and holds real economic value.
 For developers, Kusama is a proving ground for runtime upgrades, on-chain governance, and parachains.